SummerSun/vscode-azureappservice/TESTPLAN.md

 10. User could create a linux java se web app

-11. User could deploy a jar file to linux java se web app
+11. Users could create a Linux Java SE web app

+12. Java SE runtime will not show up if users select os 'Windows' during creating web app

-12. User could be prompted all .jar files in current folder to select one to deploy to linux java se web app
+13. User could be prompted all .jar files in current folder to select one to deploy to linux java se web app